 Half an hour later, at 1945, the wind veered further N and I was at last able to turn off the motor.
 By the time we had reached the island of Milos the wind had increased to 20-23 knots and, despite the reduced sails, Thetis was doing better than 7 knots.
 The full moon rose over Milos.
 It was a magnificent sight!
 The island silhouetted by the moon and the spray created all shades of silver as the boat raced across the waves.
 The waves by then, while large, were much more regular.
 A great sail!

-We continue sailing in the rough moon-lit sea.
-As we approach Peloponnesos we encountered many ships but not in a collision course.
-It is a very pleasant night to be sailing.
+We continued sailing in the rough moon-lit sea.
+As we approached Peloponnesos we encountered many ships but not in a collision course.
+It was a very pleasant night to be sailing.